AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/save-projects.md

 Projects in Analysis Workspace are automatically saved every 2 minutes.

-You can also manually save projects, as described in [Save project options](#save-project-options).
+You can also manually save projects.

-To save your changes to a project, go to the Workspace **[!UICONTROL Project]** menu.
-Workspace also auto-saves projects in certain cases.

 ## Save project options {#Save}